Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 - `blockpos` (`LIST`), default ``
 - `slot` (`NUMBER`), default `0`; required

-Description: Returns the number of items in the specified slot of the container at the coordinates given as a list `x, y, z`.
+Description: Returns the number of items in the specified slot of the container at the coordinates given as a list `[x,y,z]`.

 ### `get_speed`